If you are off campus, enter your network username and password. This is the same username and password associated with your KCU email account.

 - Renew online by clicking on “My Library Account” at the top of the Library Catalog.
 You will be prompted to log in with your name and Unique Campus ID.
 (See explanation for “What is my Unique Campus ID?” below.)
 After logging in, you will see a list of your current checkouts.
 Click the “Renew All” button or select each title you would like to renew, and click “Renew Marked.”

-- Stop by the Access Services Desk to renew.
+- Stop by the Library and ask a staff member to renew your items.
 You do not have to have your items with you.

 - Use our “Chat with a Librarian” feature.